sunitsdk/SanSdkSample/README.md

 banner.loadAd();
 ```

-When the hosting `Activity` or `Fragment` is destroyed, be sure to also destroy the `MoPubView` by calling:
+When the hosting `Activity` or `Fragment` is destroyed, be sure to also destroy the `SanBannerView` by calling:

 ```
 banner.destory();